luismartinezs/d3-heat-map/production.md

     }

 ISSUES:

-border highlihgt is not working on mouseover
-Month ticks are not centered
+Month ticks are not centered OK
 January is not on display

-Rectangles are not vertically positioned
-Legend ticks are not right
+take colorScale temp values and generate it from arrayFromRange

+Tick 9.5 from scale appears with a box offset > problem with low accuracy on function arrayFromRange DONE